logo

 “Was Roswell a true story?”

-The last one I put in simply because I got tired.
-Just as expected, I felt way too bored to play such a game alone.
-This time, she couldn’t resist answering, though.
+I put in the last one simply because I got tired.
+As expected, it felt boring to play such a game alone.
+This time, though, she couldn’t resist answering.

 “Phew!
-Roswell!” she grunted disparagingly.
+Roswell!” my undercover friend grunted disparagingly.
 “The CIA clowns made that up when their budget became too overblown, and they feared they wouldn’t be able to justify it with the USSR anymore!”

 I shrugged.
 It wasn’t too much, but it was still a breakthrough.

-“Okay, Scully,” I said sourly and prepared to work my mouth for at least an hour before she gave me her next answer.
+“Okay, Scully,” I said sourly and prepared to work my mouth for at least an hour before she gave me the next answer.
 “I don’t know how much progress you’ve made with your little investigation, but I suspect you’re treading water.
-Maybe if you ate less and worked more, you would have been far more successful.
+Maybe you would have been far more successful if you ate less and worked more.
 Anyway, if you really want a piece of my mind, Eternity’s your sweet spot.
 Take my word for it; everything starts there!”

 “Who do you think we are?”
 Scully suddenly raised her head to look at me, annoyed at last.
-Obviously, I had managed to step on her toes about eating too much.
+Obviously, I had managed to step on her toes about overeating.
 “You think we don’t know all that?”

 “Well, do you?
-And did you know that the club’s owner murdered his suppliers recently, compromising his entire drug business?
+Did you also know that the club’s owner murdered his suppliers recently, compromising his entire drug business?
 He did that because of Kurvallo!
-Isn’t that too strange?”
+Were you aware of that?”

 Scully slowly diverted her eyes from mine and returned to eating.
 However, she was doing it much slower now.
-Undoubtedly, she already took the edge off her hunger and could now focus on less urgent matters.
-As I watched her and the abundant table between us, I actually felt hungry too, and I had the impulse to reach out and help myself to something, but I knew it was too dangerous.
-Such a reckless gesture could easily cost me my hand being ruthlessly bitten off!
+She had undoubtedly taken the edge off her hunger and could focus on less urgent matters.
+As I watched her and the abundant table between us, I felt hungry, too, having the impulse to reach out and help myself with something, but I knew it would be a dangerous gesture.
+It could easily cost me my hand!

-He was a really sloppy bastard, no matter how you look at it!
-He had pissed his shorts a bit, but right after assuring himself that his launch was okay, he looked disapprovingly at my fly, which was only delicately smeared with grease.
-On the other hand, how could I blame him, though?
-After all, peeing wasn’t easy while being “successfully” disguised like this in this loose pair of pants, flapping around your dick like brigantine sails on a windy day!
+He was a really sloppy bastard, no matter how you looked at it.
+He had pissed his shorts a bit, but that didn’t stop him from looking disapprovingly at my fly, which was only delicately smeared with grease.
+On the other hand, though, how could I blame him for such a thing?
+After all, peeing wasn’t easy while being “successfully” disguised like this in this loose pair of shorts, flapping around his dick like brigantine sails on a windy day.

 I gave him a dismissive look as well and turned around to go.